 You can move around your DRS allocations as often as you want: more information further down this page.

 ALL ABOUT DRS (DOUBLE RACE SCORES)

 Here's how DRS works.

 In the Losers League, DRS means Double Race Scores.
-It doubles a team's Losers Points earned at specified races.
+If a race has DRS applied, every point you earn is doubled.

-Every Losers Team starts the season with DRS allocated to every third race, plus a couple of bonus DRS races at the end of the season.
+Every Losers Team starts the season with DRS applied to every third race, plus a couple of bonus DRS races at the end of the season.
+There are nine in all.
 See these default DRS races listed on the Calendar.